In Praise of Operating at My Scale

 I don’t say this from a place of judgment.
 But I’ve seen enough of those paths to know they’re not for me.

-My practice runs on just three core systems—intentionally minimalist yet remarkably powerful.
+My practice runs on just three core systems, intentionally minimalist yet remarkably powerful.

 Small, to me, means personal.
 It means focused.
 It allows me to care about the details that often get lost when scale takes center stage.

 There’s another important distinction worth making: I’m not growing to sell.
 Many firms pursue scale with a clear endgame — an eventual exit.
 Build it up, package it neatly, and sell to a larger firm or private equity group.
 That’s the dominant arc in our industry right now.
+But that’s not the arc I’m following.

 I’m not building Vermillion Private Wealth to offload it.
 I’m building it to do the work—the thinking, the research, the portfolio construction, the direct connection with clients, and the ability to write, reflect, and refine the process.